openlayers/ol-mapbox-style/README.md

 -   `mapbox-layers`: The `id`s of the Mapbox Style document's layers that are included in the OpenLayers layer.

+The map returned by this function will have an additional `mapbox-style` property which holds the Mapbox Style object.

 **Parameters**

 -   `map` **(ol.Map | [HTMLElement](https://developer.mozilla.org/docs/Web/HTML/Element) \| [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String))** Either an existing OpenLayers Map